-Workshop: how to implement biometrics responsibly through the use of a Privacy Impact Assessment
+How to implement a Privacy Impact Assessment Workshop

 May 24 @ 9:00 am - 12:00 pm

-This workshop will help you clarify your ideas about privacy management in and your organisation, looking at good practice implementation and how to position your organisation at the forefront of the biometrics industry.
-With answers to questions such as:
+This workshop will help you clarify your ideas about privacy management, looking at good practice implementation and how to position your organisation at the forefront of the biometrics industry.
+It will answer questions like:

-a) Do you know how to deal with privacy and artificial intelligence issues?
+a) How should I deal with privacy and artificial intelligence issues?

-b) How to deal with potential losses of private data?
+b) How can I deal with potential losses of private data?

 c) When does consent become important?

-The Biometrics Institute in consultation with its members has developed a Privacy Impact Assessment (PIA) Model Template which was am out put of our original work on a potential Trustmark.
+The Biometrics Institute, in consultation with member experts in privacy and biometrics, has developed a Privacy Impact Assessment (PIA) model template.
 A PIA is a process which helps organisations plan their privacy policies and practices so that risks are anticipated and the privacy of people dealing with that organisation is protected.